alizeepace/personal-website/content/publication/pace2023delphic/index.md

 ---
-title: "Temporal Label Smoothing for Early Event Prediction"
+title: "Delphic Offline Reinforcement Learning under Nonidentifiable Hidden Confounding"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Alizée Pace*
+- admin
-- Hugo Yèche*
+- Hugo Yèche
+- Bernhard Schölkopf
 - Gunnar Rätsch
-- Rita Kuznetsova
+- Guy Tennenholtz

-date: "2023-04-24T00:00:00Z"
+date: "2023-07-30T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).